SnowflakePowered/shiratsu/spec.md

 ## Preface

-Shiragame is a games database similar to [OpenVGDB](https://github.com/OpenVGDB/OpenVGDB), created primarily for use with [Snowflake](https://github.com/SnowflakePowered/snowflake), but is also intended to be widely applicable to many use cases involving emulation, game preservation, archival, and verification.
-Shiragame uses [Stone](https://stone.snowflakepowe.red/#/) *platform ID*s and mimetypes to facilitate precise identification of the gaming platform a *dump* belongs to, as well as the format of a *dump*.
+shiragame is a games database similar to [OpenVGDB](https://github.com/OpenVGDB/OpenVGDB), created primarily for use with [Snowflake](https://github.com/SnowflakePowered/snowflake), but is also intended to be widely applicable to many use cases involving emulation, game preservation, archival, and verification. shiragame uses [Stone](https://stone.snowflakepowe.red/#/) *platform ID*s and mimetypes to facilitate precise identification of the gaming platform a *dump* belongs to, as well as the format of a *dump*.

 For definitions of "*platform*" and "*format*", please refer to the Stone specification document.

 ### Rationale

-Unlike OpenVGDB, Shiragame does not aim to be an all-in-one database.
-Its primary purpose is to provide an efficient method to identify and verify that a given file is a known *dump* that is part of a game distribution, and to identify the game such a *dump* is part of.
-Shiragame does not aim to catalogue information outside of what can be ascertained from the *game entry*'s *canonical name*.
-Once a searchable title is obtained from a *dump*, other tools may be used to scrape more information, such as cover arts and descriptions.
-Shiragame however, is only meant for the first step of identification.
+Unlike OpenVGDB, shiragame does not aim to be an all-in-one database.
+Its primary purpose is to provide an efficient method to identify and verify that a given file is a known *dump* that is part of a game distribution, and to identify the game such a *dump* is part of. shiragame does not aim to catalogue information outside of what can be ascertained from the *game entry*'s *canonical name*.
+Once a searchable title is obtained from a *dump*, other tools may be used to scrape more information, such as cover arts and descriptions. shiragame however, is only meant for the first step of identification.

-In addition, while Shiragame was created primarily for use with [Snowflake](https://github.com/SnowflakePowered/snowflake), a conscious effort is taken to maintain a stable, documented API in the form of this document.
+In addition, while shiragame was created primarily for use with [Snowflake](https://github.com/SnowflakePowered/snowflake), a conscious effort is taken to maintain a stable, documented API in the form of this document.

 ### Why SQLite?

-Instead of using a markup format like JSON or custom binary formats, a Shiragame database is always distributed as a SQLite database, which carries a few advantages.
+Instead of using a markup format like JSON or custom binary formats, a shiragame database is always distributed as a SQLite database, which carries a few advantages.
 Most importantly, a SQLite database is [stable and portable across many platforms](https://www.sqlite.org/onefile.html).
 It is quickly and easily queryable without needing to stream or load the entire file into memory from many programming languages, and without the need for custom or one-off binary parsers.
 For niche purposes such as low-memory environments or platforms without ergonomic bindings to SQLite, it can easily be transformed to another transport format via the schema as described in this document.

 ## Schema and Format

-Shiragame is REQUIRED to be distributed as an SQLite database with the following tables.
+shiragame is REQUIRED to be distributed as an SQLite database with the following tables.

 ### The Game Entry table (`game`)